Toyota Yaris Cross: Thailand

 The AC200 series Yaris Cross was launched in Thailand on 5 October 2023.
 Produced at the Gateway plant in Chachoengsao, it is offered in three trim levels: Smart, Premium and Premium Luxury, it is only offered with a 1.5-litre 2NR-VEX hybrid powertrain.
 Toyota Safety Sense is standard for the Premium and Luxury trims.
+In November 2025, the HEV Nightshade Edition variant was added to the line-up.

 Vietnam

 The Vietnamese market Yaris Cross was released on 19 September 2023.
 It is offered in two trim levels, the highest trim is offered with the 1.5-litre 2NR-VEX hybrid powertrain.
 Toyota Safety Sense is standard.

+Perodua Traz

+The model is produced and marketed in Malaysia by Perodua as the Perodua Traz and was released on 17 December 2025.
+It is available in two trims: X and H, powered by a 1.5-litre 2NR-VE petrol engine paired with a D-CVT transmission.
+The Advanced Safety Assist (ASA) systems package is standard on both trim levels, with the omission of cruise control.
+The name Traz derived from the Malay word teras which means 'core'.

+The Perodua model has a differentiated front fascia design, front and rear bumpers and wheel designs for the exterior, the interior dashboard features body coloured trim pieces and red stitching, a 9-inch touchscreen infotainment system, and equipped with the Idle Stop feature.
+Unlike the Toyota, the Traz is not available with the 1.5-litre 2NR-VEX petrol hybrid.

 Powertrain

 For the petrol model, the AC200 series Yaris Cross is powered by the 1.5-litre 2NR-VE engine rated at 78 kW and 138 Nm.
 The hybrid model is powered by the 1.5-litre 2NR-VEX engine, which is a world-first application.
 It is an Atkinson cycle engine based on the 2NR-VE rated at 67 kW, combined with a single electric motor producing 59 kW with a total output of 82 kW.
 It is supplemented with a 0.7 kWh lithium-ion battery, which is mounted under the rear seats.